panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/02_containerizing_api/README.md

 Note: Review each and every dependency in the toml file.
 So that you learn what are the different libraries used in development.

-Note: If you are using Kubernetes or similar tools.
-In that case, you probably don't need this image (or any other similar base image).
-You are probably better off building a Docker image from scratch as explained in the docs for FastAPI in Containers - [Docker: Build a Docker Image for FastAPI](https://fastapi.tiangolo.com/deployment/docker/#replication-number-of-processes).

 Install dependency:

     poetry install